History of Primorye: Changing demographics and economy under external influence

 On January 4, 1926, the Far Eastern Oblast was dissolved and replaced by the Far Eastern Krai.
 On October 20, 1932, Primorye Oblast was created, still within the Far Eastern Krai.
 In 1929, a Sino-Soviet conflict took place in neighboring Manchuria, resulting in a victory for the Red Army.

 Stalinist policies in Primorye

 In the early 1930s, with the end of the New Economic Policy, nationalization extended to all enterprises, effectively banning private and foreign capital.
 Concessions were also significantly reduced.
 The state took over the private sector through subsidies, particularly in transportation, mining, forestry, shipbuilding, and fishing.
 To support this effort, Red Army soldiers and their families were relocated to the Far East.

-Forced labor was also widely used through the gulag system, including the Dallag camp in Artyom and the Vladperpunkt transit camp in Vladivostok.
+Forced labor was also widely used through the gulag system, including the Dallag, Far East (Dalnevostochny lager) that operated the Artyom mine, and the Vladperpunkt transit camp of Dalstroy in Vladivostok.
 By 1937, there were 70,000 prisoners in Primorye.
 Additionally, mass expulsions took place that year, affecting around 200,000 people, primarily Koreans and Chinese.
 The Great Purge also took a heavy toll on the region, with 9,000 victims.